Updated on October 20, 2021

 Customer Success Managers will also struggle with up-selling or even retaining clients.
 Prepare your team to give extra value to the businesses that are severely hit by the crisis.

 Now is the time to focus on the activities you can take.
 What can be done outbound?

 6. Extend the prospecting cycle 💼

-7. Ensure you reach out using multiple channel 📢
+7. Ensure you reach out using multiple channels 📢

-Don’t lose you chances.
-In order to get the reach of people at the moment it is important to have all the channels in your favor.
+Don’t lose your chances.
+In order to get the reach of people at the moment, it is important to have all the channels in your favor.
 People might not be available on the usual channels, you’ve contacted them until now, like a company phone number or the local address, as they’ll most likely work from home.
 Reaching out to people just by one channel might not be as efficient as it was before.
-Best scenario is to have all the profiles at your fingertips and try to reach them via direct Linkedin messages, direct emails or Whatsapp.
-You can use automation platforms like Sales.Rocks for this purpose, that will simplify your reach out through set up of email sequences and drip-campaigns via email, Linkedin and Whatsapp.
+The best scenario is to have all the profiles at your fingertips and try to reach them via direct Linkedin messages, direct emails or Whatsapp.
+You can use automation platforms like Sales.Rocks for this purpose.
+It will simplify your reach out through the set up of email sequences and email drip-campaigns via email, Linkedin, and Whatsapp.
 This way you’ll avoid spamming people through one channel and also have a higher response rate.